best walks perth - rocky pool walk kalamunda

 Victoria Reservoir Trail

-For a walk mixed with a little bit of history, this is a must-visit.
+For a walk fused with a little bit of history, this is a must.

 You’ll find the start point of the trail at the car park before the gates into the Reservoir.
 From here, take in the surrounding bushland and relics of the first dam ever constructed in WA.
 A little further down, you’ll find Mason Bird Bridge, the oldest surviving timber bridge in Australia.